Pretty Lace Butterfly Craft for Preschoolers

 If the chenille stem loop is not long enough to make a bracelet, you can easily add more length to the original chenille stem before twisting.

 You can be creative with your butterflies.
 Decorate the wings with markers.
-Add glitter or sequins.
+Spread glue on the wings and add glitter or sequins.

 It's fun to watch colorful butterflies in the spring as they spread their wings and flutter gently, or dart quickly, through the air.
 Kids can make their handmade butterfly puppets soar up and down through the air too!